 These funds focus on net position and changes in net position.
-The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and agency funds.
+The fiduciary fund category is split into four classifications: pension (and other employee benefit) trust funds, investment trust funds, private-purpose trust funds and custodial funds.

 Private-purpose trust funds - These funds are used to report trust arrangements under which principal and income benefit individuals, private organizations, or other governments.